-The Northern Virginia (VA) Regional Commission is administering a Real-time Ridesharing Pilot along the I-95/395/495 corridor from Fredericksburg, VA to Washington, D.C.
+The Northern Virginia (VA) Regional Commission administered a Real-time Ridesharing Pilot along the I-95/395/495 corridor from Fredericksburg, VA to Washington, D.C.
 There are 200,000 cars along the corridor with an estimated 85,000 being military, civilian, or defense contractors with an 85 percent rate driving single occupancy vehicles.
-The project goal is to provide military commuters with a new, innovative transportation option that will help to bring relief from traffic congestion while reducing the number of cars on the road and at the gates.
-This will allow commuters to save time, gas money, wear & tear on their vehicles, and commute with others in their community going the same way.
+The project goal was to provide military commuters with a new, innovative transportation option that would help to bring relief from traffic congestion while reducing the number of cars on the road and at the gates.
+This would allow commuters to save time, gas money, wear & tear on their vehicles, and commute with others in their community going the same way.

-The project, funded by a grant from the Federal Highway Administration, with matching funds from Virginia Department of Transportation, the District of Columbia and local government partners, will focus initially on bringing real-time ridesharing to those Department of Defense (DoD) employees who were directly impacted by the re-locations from the base re-alignment and closure (BRAC), by aiding DoD employees, and contractors traveling along the I-95/395 and Route One Corridors.
-The program will focus on these seven BRAC sites: Marine Corps Base Quantico, Fort Belvoir, Engineering Proving Grounds/National Geospatial Agency (NGA), the Mark Center, Defense Health Headquarters (DHHQ), the Navy Yard, and Myer-Henderson Hall.
+The project, funded by a grant from the Federal Highway Administration, with matching funds from Virginia Department of Transportation, the District of Columbia and local government partners, focused initially on bringing real-time ridesharing to those Department of Defense (DoD) employees who were directly impacted by the re-locations from the base re-alignment and closure (BRAC), by aiding DoD employees, and contractors traveling along the I-95/395 and Route One Corridors.
+The program focused on seven BRAC sites: Marine Corps Base Quantico, Fort Belvoir, Engineering Proving Grounds/National Geospatial Agency (NGA), the Mark Center, Defense Health Headquarters (DHHQ), the Navy Yard, and Myer-Henderson Hall.

 - Recruit at least 500 drivers and 1000 riders to participate